Heart (novel): Reception and legacy

 The novel was translated into Chinese in the early 20th century (with the title "愛的教育" – literally The Education of Love) and became quite well known in East Asia.
 It was translated into Spanish with the title, Corazón: Diario de un niño meaning Heart: Diary of a Child.
-The book was very popular in Latin countries, such as Mexico, among young boys and girls in the 1960s and 1970s.
+The book was popular in Latin countries, such as Mexico, among young boys and girls in the 1960s and 1970s.

 The novel was also extremely popular and influential in 1950s Israel, the Hebrew translation going through no less than seventeen printings up to 1963.
 Its strong evocation of patriotism and its basking in the great recent achievement of Italian Unification were well in tune with the new-born Israel of the 1950s, created in cataclysmic wars and struggles, and the book's Socialist undertones were in tune with the values of Labor Zionism, then dominant in Israel.
-However, at present it is considered rather old-fashioned and no longer well known to the current generation of young Israelis.
+At present however it is considered rather old-fashioned and no longer well known to the current generation of young Israelis.

 In 1887, a sequel, called Testa (Head), was written by neurologist Paolo Mantegazza, Amicis' friend, which narrates the life of Enrico in his teens.

 In 1962, Umberto Eco published Elogio di Franti (In Praise of Franti) viewing Franti, the "bad boy" of the novel, as a figure of resistance against militarist and nationalist ideology.

 One of the two teenage characters in the film I Prefer the Sound of the Sea (2000) reads Cuore and has a job in a bookshop named Franti.

 The book has been used as one of the inspirations for academic achievement in Mexico, having used the name of the author for one of the world schools of the International Baccalaureate called Instituto D'Amicis, located in the city of Puebla.

 Adaptations

 In 1948, it was made into a film, directed by Vittorio De Sica and Duilio Coletti.

-One of the stories, "From the Apennines to the Andes," became the basis of the 1976 anime series 3000 Leagues in Search of Mother.
+One of the stories, "From the Apennines to the Andes", became the basis of the 1976 anime series 3000 Leagues in Search of Mother.
 The series consisted of 52 episodes and was broadcast in the World Masterpiece Theatre.
 The whole series was viewable in many different languages, and became popular all over the world.
-In conclusion to the series, a movie was released in 1980 that was later remade, also as a feature film, released in 1999.
+In conclusion to the series, a film was released in 1980 that was later remade, also as a feature film, released in 1999.

 Cuore itself was later adapted in its entirety by Nippon Animation, as the 26-episode series Ai no Gakko Cuore Monogatari in 1981.
 This series was also broadcast on Italian TV as Cuore.
-School of Love: Story of Heart was very popular in Iran for the generation born after the Iranian Revolution.
+School of Love: Story of Heart was popular in Iran for the generation born after the Iranian Revolution.
 The series name, which was broadcast in Iran several times, was changed to Students of Walt school.

 In 1984, a television miniseries based on the novel was produced by RAI and directed by Luigi Comencini.

-In 2009 Heart: Diary of a Child was created as an audiobook by Carlos Acosta in English and Spanish languages (see external links).
+In 2009, Heart: Diary of a Child was created as an audiobook by Carlos Acosta in English and Spanish languages.